 Bridge Energy believes that California is in an energy renaissance as it transitions from fossil fuels to renewable energy.
 Currently, California relies on all major sources of energy.
-That mix includes fossil fuels, nuclear and all forms of renewable energy; including geothermal, wind and solar.
+That mix includes fossil fuels, nuclear and all forms of renewable energy; including geothermal, wind, solar and battery storage.
 In the near term, all of California's energy sources will need to be supplied to fulfill current demand or California's economy will suffer.
 Complicating California's energy supply is the fact that California is an "Energy Island", isolated from the continental U.S. This is because there are no inter state pipelines carrying oil and gas into California.
 As a result, all of California's energy demand must be met by local sources or be shipped in by tanker, train or truck (the "Three T's").
 See pipeline map on California Energy tab.

-Bridge Energy believes that it is important for California's long-term energy security that it meet its energy appetite locally.
+Bridge Energy believes that it is important for California's long-term energy security that it meet a majority of its energy appetite locally.
 It should be a goal for California to provide as much energy locally to meet the needs of a growing California economy.
 Buying and transporting energy sources from abroad increase the overall environmental impact given a lack of regulatory oversight.
 In addition, buying fossil fuels from abroad takes away much needed domestic revenues and jobs and shifts them overseas to politically unpalatable governments.
 Furthermore, transporting fossil fuels by tanker, train or truck dramatically increase the environmental impact footprint and chances of a catastrophic accident.